Shopify/mobile-buy-sdk-ios/Sample Apps/Storefront/README.md

 # Storefront App

-Mobile Buy SDK ships with a sample application that demonstrates how to build a custom storefront on iOS.
+The Mobile Buy SDK ships with a sample application that demonstrates how to build a custom storefront on iOS.
 Using this sample application, a user can browse your shop's products and collections, add merchandise to a cart, and then checkout using Apple Pay or a web checkout.

 ## Setup